JetBrains/teamcity-documentation/topics/licensing-policy.md

 Each [EAP](https://www.jetbrains.com/teamcity/nextversion/) (preview, not stable) release of TeamCity comes bundled with a 60-day evaluation license.
 * __Open Source__ — this is a special type of license granted for open source projects, it is time-based, and provides an unlimited number of agents.
 Refer to the details on [this page](https://www.jetbrains.com/teamcity/buy/choose_edition.jsp?license=OPEN_SOURCE).

-The TeamCity Licensing Policy does not impose any limitations on the number of instances for any of the IDE plugins or the Windows Tray Notifiers.
+The TeamCity Licensing Policy does not impose any limitations on the number of instances for any of the IDE plugins or Notifiers.

 ### Number of Build Configurations